freward/freward-blog/src/pages/en/theoricalRL/En1DDPG.md

 <br/>
 Notice in the  DDPG implementation:
 - Because actions in DDPG are always deterministic, thus to explore the environment <span class="tex2jax_ignore">(</span>we do not want the agent always exploit the best trajectory in its knowledge, there may be a better path out there<span class="tex2jax_ignore">)</span>, a small action noise will be added into the action from the agent.
 The noise in the [original paper](https://arxiv.org/abs/1509.02971) is a stochastic process named Ornstein–Uhlenbeck process <span class="tex2jax_ignore">(</span>OU process<span class="tex2jax_ignore">)</span>.
-The authors choosed this process because the experiments gave good result, however other experiments conducted by different groups showing that other noise such as Gaussian Noise give the same performance.
+The authors chose this process because the experiments gave good result, however other experiments conducted by different groups showing that other noise such as Gaussian Noise give the same performance.
 - Implementation of action noise in the library [keras-rl](https://github.com/keras-rl/keras-rl) is OU process, however when I run, this noise is not decayed w.r.t time.
 Hoever, we need a big noise at the beginning <span class="tex2jax_ignore">(</span>to explore the environment<span class="tex2jax_ignore">)</span> and decrease after many episodes.
 This can be done if before we add the noise to the action, we multiply it with a quantity epsilon and the epsilon decays to $0$ w.r.t time.
 - Besides adding noise into the action before executing it on the environment, they also add Gaussian Noise on the node of Neural Network.
 Reference paper [here](https://openai.com/blog/better-exploration-with-parameter-noise/).
 You could find the implementation o actor network noise in this library [stable baselines](https://stable-baselines.readthedocs.io/en/master/modules/ddpg.html#action-and-parameters-noise).